-Sustainable salad bistro Vinaigrette will be serving up a rotating menu of specialty soups throughout the month of October.
+10. Sustainable salad bistro Vinaigrette will be serving up a rotating menu of specialty soups throughout the month of October.
 Each week, warm up with a different culture, flavor and tradition like a classic chicken noodle soup, mulligatawny, Philadelphia pepper pot or Thai pumpkin laksa.

-At Ramen Tatsu-ya, warm up over a steaming bowl of ramen noodles swimming in pork bone broth alongside chasu, ajitama, woodear mushrooms and scallions.
+11. At Ramen Tatsu-ya, warm up over a steaming bowl of ramen noodles swimming in pork bone broth alongside chasu, ajitama, woodear mushrooms and scallions.

-Campus-area hit Texas Chili Parlor dishes up hot bowls of classic Texas-style red to the masses, while South Congress original Lucy’s Fried Chicken makes a mean bowl of West Texas-style chili loaded with beef and pork and served with diced onions, cheddar, jalapeno and crackers.
+12. Campus-area hit Texas Chili Parlor dishes up hot bowls of classic Texas-style red to the masses, while South Congress original Lucy’s Fried Chicken makes a mean bowl of West Texas-style chili loaded with beef and pork and served with diced onions, cheddar, jalapeno and crackers.
 (Hint: it’s even better with a side of tequila-butter cornbread muffins.)

 Fall Cocktails and Brews

 Bourbon, bitters, spice and smoke all take center stage this season.

 Gold Coast Cocktail.
 Courtesy of the Hightower.

-Tucked inside the Western, bohemian-chic themed Native Experiential Hostel, Native Bar & Kitchen serves up a delightful Trust Fall cocktail, where smoky mezcal, robust rye whiskey and herbaceous yellow chartreuse mingle with orange and Angostura bitters.
+13. Tucked inside the Western, bohemian-chic themed Native Experiential Hostel, Native Bar & Kitchen serves up a delightful Trust Fall cocktail, where smoky mezcal, robust rye whiskey and herbaceous yellow chartreuse mingle with orange and Angostura bitters.

-For on-point pints that embrace fall’s flavors, visit Live Oak Brewing Company and ask for a malty Oaktoberfest.
+21. For on-point pints that embrace fall’s flavors, visit Live Oak Brewing Company and ask for a malty Oaktoberfest.
 For something on the sweeter side, try the holiday pie-esque Pumpkin Pecan Massacre from Infamous Brewing Company.